samsonOdunola/Multi_vendor_Food_commerce_application/README.md

   - GET: Returns all categories for the system

 Please refer to the [swagger documentation](http://localhost:3000/api-docs/) after running the application for full and detailed information API endpoints.
+API documentation can also be found in the [swagger yaml file](/api.yaml)

 ## Database Schema